- How to plant a bamboo hedge or screen

-How to Grow Bamboo Plants
+How to Grow A Bamboo Screen?

 For a bamboo screen, in most cases Slender Weavers is the best option.